 In each step of this circular chain, we work together with partners.
 The City of Ghent and ILvA provide us with clippings that we process into fibres thanks to an innovative technology.
 Next, those fibres go to Agaris, a Flemish company (with production site in Ghent) and one of the most prominent players on the European potting soil market.
 Finally, the City of Ghent demonstrates the potting soils in flower boxes in the city centre.
 At these planters there is also information to inform passers-by about the issue and our research.

-Finally, we hope to set up a sustainable and future-proof alternative for processing grass clippings.
+Our goal is to eventually set up a sustainable and future-proof processing process for grass clippings.